EasyEyes/remote-calibrator/README.md

 ### Example

 ```
-node server.js
+npm run serve
 ```

-Then you may access the example at `localhost:8000`.
+This will start a local server hosting the example page.
+You may then access the example at `localhost:8000`.

 ### Build